Physical Requirements

 Early mornings and late nights are scheduled to allow maximum time for wildlife viewing and landscape photography

-Travelers must be physically independent and able to maintain balance to participate in planned activities
+Travelers should be physically independent and able to maintain balance in order to participate in the planned activities on the itinerary

 Travel by van